Bishop of Bath and Wells: Television

-An episode of the BBC historical sitcom Blackadder features Ronald Lacey playing an obese, blasphemous, self-confessed pervert self-described as "the baby-eating Bishop of Bath and Wells!"

 Monty Python features two skits in which the Bishop of this title is mentioned.

+The 1980s BBC historical sitcom Blackadder features an episode entitled Money in which Hollywood actor Ronald Lacey plays an obese, blasphemous, self-confessed pervert who describes himself as "the baby-eating Bishop of Bath and Wells!"

 Radio

 Absolute Power, BBC radio comedy features such a Bishop.